TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 * Array indices always start from 0 (as in the C programming language)
 * As per the above rules the legal, 'in-bounds' range for an index value is from 0 to <size>-1 inclusive.
 Anything more than this will results in an error that will terminate the script.
 * The <index_varval> may be a constant number or a variable, including another array variable with an index of its own.
-* The value of <index_varval>, if not natively of type int, will be automatically attempted to be cast to an integer using the PCS rules of (casting described on p.13).
+* The value of <index_varval>, if not natively of type int, will be automatically attempted to be cast to an integer using the PCS rules of (casting described on p.14).
 This means that even string variables may be used to index an array provided that the string value can be cast to an integer with a value in the bounds of the array.
 * It is forbidden to use expressions as an index value.
 For example, the following are illegal and will result in an error that will terminate the script or fail the initial script-checking phase:

 my_array[3 + 1]

 my_array[ind1[idx] != idx]

 * It is forbidden to use any indexing brackets at all in an array that is of <size> 1.
-This includes variables created with the def_var command.
+This includes all variables created with the def_var command.
 In all such cases the following will be illegal:

 def_array int my_array 1 0